A fixed-point algorithm for matrix projections with applications in quantum information: Proof of Theorem 1

 \section{Proof of Theorem 1}

-We first separately derive two inequalities.
-The first inequality is based on H\"{o}lder's inequality and proves a quantitative monotonicity statement of the Bures distance to the input matrix of each iterate under the action of the fixed-point iteration.
-This provides a more general and simpler proof for this inequality than the one provided in~\cite{alvarez2016fixed} and~\cite{bhatia2019bures} for the specific case of matrix barycenters which involve optimal transport inequalities.
+In this section, we provide a proof of Theorem~\ref{theorem convergence}.
+The proof relies on two inequalities, which we derive independently.
+The first is based on a matrix version of Hölder's inequality and establishes a quantitative contraction property of the Bures distance between the input matrix and each iterate under the fixed-point iteration.
+This provides an alternative approach to that used in the specific case of the Bures-Wasserstein barycenter in~\cite{alvarez2016fixed} and~\cite{bhatia2019bures}, which combines optimal transport inequalities with matrix inequalities.
 We remark that this inequality alone is sufficient to show asymptotic convergence as shown in~\cite{alvarez2016fixed} and~\cite{bhatia2019bures}.
 The second one is a Polyak-\L ojasiewicz-type inequality which holds for strongly convex functions.
-We then combine these two inequalities to prove Theorem~\ref{theorem convergence} which provides a quantitative statement in the number of iterations.
-Finally, we note that we actually prove a slightly stronger statement; namely, the algorithm converges to the optimum starting from any initial positive symmetric matrix.
+By combining these two inequalities, we establish Theorem~\ref{theorem convergence}, providing a quantitative bound on the convergence rate as a function of the number of iterations.
+Finally, we note that the result we prove is actually slightly stronger: the algorithm converges to the optimum from any initial positive invariant matrix.